-Students submit an electronic petition to graduate (ePTG) before they begin their anticipated final semester.
+Students submit an electronic petition to graduate (ePTG) by the published deadline.
 Students will receive instructions and due dates by email.
 Students planning to finish their programs in a summer term will submit their ePTG by the deadline for the previous spring term.
-The ePTG need only be submitted once per year.
-For example if submitted in Fall 2022, a resubmission wont be needed until Spring 2024.
-If student goes over one year they must directly contact the registrar's office at ptg@hpu.edu.
+The ePTG needs only be submitted once, regardless of when the student actually completes their program.
+However, the ePTG is valid for one academic year; the student will need to submit a new ePTG if they do not graduate within one year of submitting the eGP.
 Step by step instructions can be found here: